List of Sakamoto Days characters

-The Sakamoto Days manga series features an extensive cast of characters created by Yuto Suzuki.
+The manga series Sakamoto Days features an extensive cast of characters created by Yuto Suzuki.

 Sakamoto's Convenience Store

 Taro Sakamoto

 (坂本 太郎, Sakamoto Tarō) is a legendary ex-hitman who gave up a life of wealth and crime to marry Aoi, now working as a humble convenience store owner.
 He has gained a lot of weight, and has become more laid-back, but still has his superhuman skill and strength from his hitman days, though he is now 30% of his prime.
 During extreme situations, he can lose all his fat and becomes skinny, becoming twice as powerful as before.

 Shin Asakura

 Shin Asakura (朝倉 シン, Asakura Shin) is a 21-year old former hitman and esper who used to be Sakamoto's protégé, and eventually works for him at his convenience store after failing to assassinate him and wanting to experience his mundane life.
 He is known as Shin the Clairvoyant because he has the ability to read minds, though his esper abilities would continuously evolve throughout the course of the series.
 A running gag is Sakamoto imagining killing him when he annoys him, which Shin always senses, to his dismay.